ItzAloneX/ItzAloneX/README.md

-👋🏻 Hey My Name Is Alone X
+👋🏻 Hi My Name Is Alone X
 ==============================
    Codes Learner From India 🇮🇳.Your Mind Is Programmable.
 If You're Not Programming Your Mind, Else Will Program It For You.